kumo-earth/kumo-protocol/docs/sdk/lib-ethers.etherskumoconnectionoptionalparams.frontendtag.md

 ## Remarks

-For example [depositKUSDInStabilityPool(amount, frontendTag?)](./lib-ethers.etherskumo.depositkusdinstabilitypool.md) will tag newly made Stability Deposits with this address when its `frontendTag` parameter is omitted.
+For example [depositKUSDInStabilityPool(amount, asset, frontendTag?)](./lib-ethers.etherskumo.depositkusdinstabilitypool.md) will tag newly made Stability Deposits with this address when its `frontendTag` parameter is omitted.